 Application to cancer: Proposals that articulate a clearly defined application to cancer will be favored.
 Goal is to advance research in new ways that will have an impact on understanding, diagnosis, prevention and/or treatment of cancer.

 An MD, PhD, MD-PhD degree (or equivalent) is required.
 Applicants must have at least two (2) years of experience running their own laboratories but no more than eight (8) years of experience by the start date of the Prize (July 2018).
 Principal Investigators (PIs) must hold faculty appointments at academic research institutions in the New York area at the level of Assistant or Associate Professor (or equivalent).
-The New York area includes New York City, Long Island and Northern New Jersey.
+The New York area includes New York City, Long Island, Westchester County, and Northern New Jersey.

 An applicant who is not a U.S. citizen or permanent resident, by submitting an application for this funding, assures that his/her visa status will provide sufficient time to complete the project and grant term within the United States.
 Investigators need not be specifically trained in cancer research; however, they should be working in an environment capable of conducting high quality, high impact cancer research.